-Reporting procedure of All suspected adverse reactions in children and severe adverse adverse reactions reactions in adults should be reported using the Yellow Card system or search for MHRA Yellow Card in the Google Play or Apple App Store.
+All suspected adverse reactions in children and severe adverse Reporting procedure of reactions in adults should be reported using the Yellow Card system or adverse reactions search for MHRA Yellow Card in the Google Play or Apple App Store.
 Any serious adverse reaction to the drug should be documented in the individual's record and the individual's GP informed.
-Written information to Supply the marketing authorisation holder's Patient Information Leaflet be aiven (PIL).
-The additional information leaflet covering the use of ciprofloxacin in response to known or suspected exposure to a biological agent should also be provided.
-Consider providing the MHRA information leaflet on side effects Explain the treatment.
-Advice/follow up treatment Advise the individual or their parent/carer to: drink plenty of fluids not take indigestion remedies, sevelamer, lanthanum, sucralfate, or medicines containing calcium, magnesium, aluminium, iron or zinc 2 hours before or 4 hours after taking the medicine not take with dairy products (for instance milk, yoghurt) or mineralfortified fruit-juice (for instance calcium-fortified orange juice) swallow the medicine whole with water, as this will help to prevent the formation of tiny crystals in the urine (crystalluria), and preferably on an empty stomach not chew the tablets space the doses evenly throughout the day keep taking the medicine until the course is finished, unless they are told to stop not give the tablets to anyone else return any unused tablets at the end of the course to a community pharmacy for destruction Inform the individual or their parent/carer: of possible side effects and their management to read the PIL before taking the antibiotic and to seek medical advice if side effects, including painful or inflamed joints, or any other unexplained side effects on health are experienced the medicine can make the skin more sensitive to direct sunlight.
-They should avoid exposure to excessive sunlight or use high SPF sunblock if prolonged exposure to the sun is unavoidable ciprofloxacin may affect reaction times; if affected, they should avoid driving or operating machinery to seek immediate medical attention if the individual develops signs or symptoms compatible with anthrax or other serious adverse effects (see identification and management of adverse reactions) For individuals with conditions listed in the Cautions section, provide the additional recommended advice When applicable, advise individual/carer when the subsequent supply is due and where they can obtain this further supply
+Supply the marketing authorisation holder's Patient Information Leaflet Written information to (PIL). be given to individual or carer Consider providing the MHRA information leaflet on side effects.
+Advice/follow up Explain the treatment. treatment Advise the individual or their carer to: drink plenty of fluids • not take indigestion remedies, sevelamer, lanthanum, sucralfate or medicines containing calcium, magnesium, aluminium, iron or zinc, 2 hours before or 4 hours after taking this medicine • not take with dairy products (for instance milk, yoghurt) or mineralfortified fruit-juice (for instance calcium-fortified orange juice) swallow the medicine whole with water, as this will help to prevent the formation of tiny crystals in the urine (crystalluria), and preferably on an empty stomach not chew the tablets space the doses evenly throughout the day • keep take the medicine until the course is finished, unless they are told to stop • not give these tablets to anyone else return any unused tablets at the end of the course to a community pharmacy for destruction Inform the individual or their carer: of possible side effects and their management to read the PIL before taking the antibiotic and to seek medical advice if side effects, including painful or inflamed joints, or any other unexplained side effects on health are experienced • the medicine can make the skin more sensitive to direct sunlight.
+They should avoid exposure to excessive sunlight or use high SPF sunblock if prolonged exposure to the sun is unavoidable · ciprofloxacin may affect reaction times; if affected, they should avoid driving or operating machinery to seek immediate medical attention if the individual develops signs or symptoms compatible with tularemia or other serious adverse effects (see Identification and management of adverse reactions) • to only take the medicine for 4 days and to return the excess tablets to a community pharmacy for destruction For individuals with conditions listed in the Cautions section, provide the additional recommended advice.